 Imagine how it'd feel to have helped your student finally earn the score of your dreams—putting them in league with the schools they thought were out of their league.

-Equipped with my SAT/ACT strategies, mindsets, and success training, nearly 2,000 of my students have achieved exactly that—and I want your family to be next.
+Equipped with my SAT/ACT strategies, mindsets, and success training, hundreds of my students have achieved exactly that—and I want your family to be next.

 Oh, and how about NO HOMEWORK outside of the program, which means no nagging?!
 (How is that possible?
 Let's talk.)